 Hot flushes and night sweats.
-75% of menopausal women experience hot flushes and night sweats can affect women for an average of five years during menopause.
+75% of menopausal women experience hot flushes and night sweats which can affect women for an average of five years during menopause.
 Promensil Cooling Spray offers instant relief from the discomfort of hot flushes and night sweats.
 This gentle, clinically proven and patented formula draws heat away from the skin, quickly and effectively reducing skin temperature and redness.

 Irregular periods and shortened intervals between periods often happen in early menopause.